Yamini2001/DSA-Questions/README.md

 140.  **PowerOfFour.java**: An integer n is a power of four, if there exists an integer x such that n == 4x.
 141.  **Maximum69Number.java**: Return the maximum number you can get by changing at most one digit (6 becomes 9, and 9 becomes 6).
 142.  **New21Gaame.java**: Return the probability that Alice has n or fewer points.
+143.  **24Game.java**: Return true if you can get such expression that evaluates to 24, and false otherwise.